Accused bomber Ahmad Rahimi pleads not guilty

 Liguori told the judge the defense received a large amount of discovery, evidence that may be used in the trial, and are in the process of going through the information.

-The New Jersey Superior Court Judge Regina Caulfield scheduled a hearing for Feb.
-28, at which time the judge plans to schedule a future trial date.
+Superior Court Judge Regina Caulfield scheduled a hearing for February 28, at which time the judge plans to schedule a future trial date.

 Rahimi also faces federal charges for the bombings in Manhattan's Chelsea neighborhood and Seaside Heights, New Jersey, which occurred on the same day in September.